jamaicada/librenms-guacamole/README.md

 # librenms-guacamole
-Integration Apache Guacamole with LibreNMS.
+Integration Apache Guacamole with LibreNMS - you'll be able to SSH to your devices using SSH button just using your browser.
+But be carefull - with power comes great responsibility.

 1. Install Apache Guacamole (you'll find dozen of how-to's in google)
 2. Put guacamole.php to librenms html directory